AdguardTeam/AdguardKnowledgeBase/07.safari/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/AG_for_Safari_in-depth_review/Userrules.png" width="800" />
 <p align="center"><i>User rules</i><p>

 User rules are a great option for those who want to customize the filtering process.
 Of course, certain skills are required to write and apply those: in particular, you would need to master rule syntax.
-If you feel like learning something new (which might be especially useful during self-isolation), here is [a comprehensive guide](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters) to that.
+If you feel like learning something new, here is [a comprehensive guide](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters) to that.

 <a name="about"></a>